Of Violence and Uncertainty

 …Grant shook the thoughts from his head.
 The rifle in his hands began to shake.
 He was squeezing it as hard as he could.
 He even feared it would shatter.
 He had enlisted and been shipped out immediately after that.

-They eventually reached an abandoned town.
-The bridge was just beyond.
-But before them, the buildings were in ruins.
+The group eventually reached an abandoned town.
+The bridge was just beyond, but before them, the buildings were in ruins.
 Bullet holes riddled the walls and ground and rubble was scattered everywhere.

-A battle must have been fought here earlier in the war, Grant thought.
+A battle must have been fought here earlier in the war.
 He scanned over the landscape before him.
 This wasn't just a battlefield... there were homes, stores... this place was a town where families lived, slept, prayed...

 His stomach clenched up into his chest, threatening to inside itself out.
 All he could see was his family; his mom, dad, sister.
 What if this is what it was like back home?
 What if the war broke out and ran his family away from their homes?
 Or worse.